o3de/o3de.org/content/docs/atom-guide/look-dev/materials/pbr.md

 weight: 200
 ---

 *Physically based rendering (PBR)* is rendering in a photorealistic way by simulating the physics of real-world lighting models.
-The following sections describe how the concepts of PBR rendering and represented in Atom's core material types.
+The following sections describe how the concepts of PBR rendering are represented in Atom's core material types.

 {{< todo issue="https://github.com/o3de/o3de.org/issues/688" >}}
 {{< /todo >}}